digimakergo/digimaker/README.md

 Digimaker Content Management Framework
 ----------------
-A dev-effective Content Management Framework which balances simplicity & flexiablity with high performance.
+A dev-effective CMF which balances simplicity & flexiablity with high performance.
 Written in Golang.

 ### Features